-4YFN (4 Years From Now) is a startup platform linked to the biggest mobile tech event on the planet - Mobile World Congress, and enables startups, investors, corporations and public institutions to discover, create and launch new ventures together.
+4YFN (4 Years From Now) is a startup platform linked to the biggest mobile tech event on the planet - Mobile World Congress, and enables startups, investors, corporations and public institutions to discover, create and launch new ventures of future developments in mobile technology together.

-This is the fifth edition of 4YFN, gathering more than 600 startups from 45 countries, 600 investors and 12 international delegations from Taiwan, Belgium, Colombia, France, Germany, Israel, Italy, Japan, South Korea, Sri Lanka, the United Kingdom and Spain at the Fira de Barcelona in Montjuïc.
+This is the fifth edition of 4YFN for the latest news from mobile world, gathering more than 600 startups from 45 countries, 600 investors and 12 international delegations from Taiwan, Belgium, Colombia, France, Germany, Israel, Italy, Japan, South Korea, Sri Lanka, the United Kingdom and Spain at the Fira de Barcelona in Montjuïc.

-It is the first time TAITRA has organized a Taiwan delegation with 13 high tech startups for MWC's 4YFN, and hold a "Taiwan Startup Demo Day" to boost the startups’ global visibility.
+It is the first time TAITRA has organized a Taiwan delegation with 13 high tech startups for new technology in mobile world for MWC's 4YFN, and hold a "Taiwan Startup Demo Day" to boost the startups’ global visibility.

-In addition to demo day, TAITRA also encourage startups to attend the other 4YFN onsite networking activities such as “Startup Pitches”, “Pitch the Press” and “Mentoring Sessions”, each offering great opportunities to help exhibiting startups connect with investors, mentors, media, corporates and potential partners.
-Following these diverse networking events, digital health-based Taiwanese startups can attract the attention of potential buyers and investors including US-based conglomerate General Electric Co., search engine giant Google Inc., semiconductor firm Analog Device, UK-based venture capitalists Draper Esprit and much more.
+In addition to demo day of the latest trends in mobile technology, TAITRA also encourage startups to attend the other 4YFN onsite networking activities such as “Startup Pitches”, “Pitch the Press” and “Mentoring Sessions”, each offering great opportunities to help exhibiting startups connect with investors, mentors, media, corporates and potential partners.
+Following these diverse networking events, digital health-based Taiwanese mobile technology startups can attract the attention of potential buyers and investors including US-based conglomerate General Electric Co., search engine giant Google Inc., semiconductor firm Analog Device, UK-based venture capitalists Draper Esprit and much more.